 There also needs to be enough minerals like magnesium available for proper absorption.

 And some studies have shown that essential fatty acids (omega 3 and omega 6) in combination with calcium can help to ensure calcium is deposited in your bones instead of in your arteries or other soft tissues.

 Fortunately, 100% grass fed raw milk contains many of the nutrients needed for the proper absorption and placement of calcium in your body.

 Facts on Calcium

-Calcium is involved with producing the lipase enzyme which digests fat.
+Calcium is involved with producing the lipase enzyme which digests fats or fatty acids

-amount of calcium along with the nutrients that support the
+Along with consuming the nutrients that support the

 correct absorption and placement of this vital mineral.